 Grilled Kyoto-style Peppers with Tomato Puree

 On Mondays and Fridays at the Union Square farmers market, a farmer of Korean descent named Yuno sells lovingly grown Asian vegetables, the only one there who offers these varieties.
-Atsushi was thrilled to find at her stand fushimi togarashi, heirloom Kyoto peppers, and snapped up a bunch.
-These long green peppers have a sweet flavor that Atsushi brought out by gently grilling them at Saveur's test kitchen on a cast iron griddle until they were tender.
+Chef Atsushi Nakahigashi was thrilled to find at her stand fushimi togarashi, heirloom Kyoto peppers, and snapped up a bunch.
+These long green peppers have a sweet flavor that Atsushi brought out by gently grilling them on a cast iron griddle until they were tender.